-If HMRC stops your payments, you can only make a new claim for tax credits if you get the severe disability premium or got it in the past month and are still eligible for it.
+If HMRC stops your payments, you can only make a new claim for tax credits if you get the severe disability premium (external link) or got it in the past month and are still eligible for it.

 You may be able to apply for either of the following instead:

-- Universal Credit, if you are under State Pension age (or your partner is)
+Universal Credit (external link), if you are under State Pension age (or your partner is)

-- Pension Credit, if you (and your partner) are over State Pension age
+Pension Credit (external link), if you (and your partner) are over State Pension age

 How to renew

 HMRC will tell you how much you will get within eight weeks of receiving your renewal.

 What you need

-- your renewal pack - if you did not get your renewal pack, contact HMRC
+your renewal pack - if you did not get your renewal pack, contact HMRC (external link)

 your National Insurance number

-- details about any changes to your circumstances
+details about any changes to your circumstances (external link)

-- you and your partner’s total income for the last tax year (6 April to 5 April)
+you and your partner’s total income (external link) for the last tax year (6 April to 5 April)

 the 15-digit renewals reference number on your renewal pack - if you are renewing by phone